slikts/repython/README.md

     $ python setup.py install

-repython is also available from Cheese Shop:
+repython is also available from the Cheeseshop:

 	$ pip install repython